JurgenSchouppe/PulseSecure-ID-parser/README.md

 Declare a variable parsecmd=/path/to/my/work/admin2html.pl

-than use it in order to parse a eventlog file (in this case a gzip file) gzip -dc $filename | $PARSECMD) see parse.sh for more details.
+than use it in order to parse an eventlog file (in this case a gzip file) gzip -dc $filename | $PARSECMD) see parse.sh for more details.
 ```